City Guide to Brussels, Belgium: Part 1 | Public Transportation

 Four Points Sheraton Brussels

-At an average of €120 a night for a 'classic' room, this isn’t a hotel we’d usually consider booking.
+At an average of €120 a night for a 'classic' room, the Four Points Sheraton Brussels isn’t a hotel we’d usually consider booking.
 However, a few things factored into this stay:

 - This Starwood Preferred Guest (SPG) property was running an offer for two free nights when you stayed four.
 That’s a 33% savings on each night!

 - Hotels and Airbnb’s in city center during our visit averaged €80 to €100 a night.
 Use our Airbnb link and get up to $40 off your first stay!

 - In addition, we’d previously asked SPG to status match our Hilton Gold status.
 They declined, but offered us a status match challenge.
 If we completed nine paid nights within three months, they would give us SPG Gold status.
 Additionally, if we completed 18 paid nights in three months, they would increase our status to SPG Platinum status.
 Not only does status at SPG properties give great benefits, but also many other hotel reward programs will status match.
-So getting Platinum with SPG means reciprocal status with Marriott, and the possibility of matching with Club Carlson, Best Western and Hilton.
+So getting Platinum with SPG means reciprocal status with Marriott (this was before they merged!), and the possibility of matching with Club Carlson, Best Western, and Hilton.

 - We were celebrating our 10 year anniversary.
 Sergio let the hotel know in advance and they welcomed us with a sign in the lobby and an upgrade to a suite.
 The room was beautiful, and they had rose petals on the bed and in the hot bath!